 Tenants in common can hold ownership interests in different percentages.
 They are not necessarily "equal" co-owners, and they don't have to be married or even related to each other.
 Joe might own 60 percent while Sally owns 40 percent.
 But despite these ownership percentages, both Joe and Sally retain the right to use and enjoy the entire premises.

 This type of ownership carries no rights of survivorship.
 Either tenant is free to dispose of or transfer his share of the property to a third party without the consent of his co-owner.
 If Joe sold his 60 percent ownership interest to Tom and Bill, Sally would find herself in a tenant in common arrangement with Tom and Bill even if this is not to her liking.

 As a practical matter, real property would be a marital asset subject to division in family court when spouses divorce.
 This usually results in the property being sold or transferred into the sole ownership of one spouse or the other as part of the divorce proceedings.

 As of December 31, 2017, about half of all states—26 to be exact—recognized tenancies by the entirety, but with varying rules depending on the type of property in question.

 Alaska, Indiana, Kentucky, New York, North Carolina, Oregon, and Rhode Island reserve this type of ownership for real estate only.

-The states that recognize tenancies by the entirety for all types of property include Arkansas, Delaware, Florida, Hawaii, Maryland, Massachusetts, Mississippi, Missouri, New Jersey, Oklahoma, Pennsylvania, Tennessee, Vermont, Virginia, and Wyoming.
+As of December 2017, the states that recognize tenancies by the entirety for all types of property are Arkansas, Delaware, Florida, Hawaii, Maryland, Massachusetts, Mississippi, Missouri, New Jersey, Oklahoma, Pennsylvania, Tennessee, Vermont, Virginia, and Wyoming.
 The District of Columbia also observes tenancies by the entirety for all property.